JoserraLP/SmartTLC/docker-utils/README.md

 Besides, in this folder there are several *bash* files related the cleanup, deletion and stop of the Docker containers.

-One of the most relevant features of these generators is that they use a dependency graph in order to be aware of all the container dependencies existent in the framework, generating them even though the user has not selected it or has forgotten about it.
+One of the most relevant features of these generators is that they use a *dependency graph* in order to be aware of all the container dependencies existent in the framework, generating them even though the user has not selected them or has forgotten about it.

 ## Installation
-In order to execute this library, it is required to execute the following command in the root folder, where it is located the file "setup.py".
+In order to use this library, it is required to execute the following command in the root folder, where it is located the file "setup.py".

 ```sh
 pip install -e .